CLOVIS-AI/Prepared/docs/website/docs/features/time.md

 Often, `time.nowMillis` is insufficient: we want to trigger algorithms at specific dates in time, for example to check that an algorithm behaves correctly even at midnight on New Year's.
 Prepared offers compatibility modules to generate datetime objects from popular libraries.

+=== "Kotlin.time"

+    The new `kotlin.time` package is supported by default with no additional dependencies.

 === "KotlinX.Datetime"

     Add a dependency on `dev.opensavvy.prepared:compat-kotlinx-datetime`.